Regularity of FI-modules and local cohomology: Introduction

 \begin{remark} Theorem~\ref{thm:main-intro} can be proved for $\FI$-modules presented in finite degrees.
 We have restricted ourselves to finitely generated modules to keep the paper less technical. \end{remark}

 \begin{remark} The theorem was first conjectured by Li and Ramos \cite[Conjecture~1.3]{li-ramos}.
 In fact, they conjectured the result for $\FI_G$-modules, where $G$ is a finite group.
-The version for $\FI_G$-modules follows immediately from the version for $\FI$-modules, since local cohomology and regularity do not depend on the $G$-action. \end{remark}
+The version for $\FI_G$-modules follows immediately from the version for $\FI$-modules, since local cohomology and regularity do not depend on the $G$-action: we clearly have $\Psi \rH^0_{\fm}(M) = \rH^0_{\fm}(\Psi M)$ and $\Psi \Tor_0(M) = \Tor_0(\Psi M)$ where $\Psi \colon \Mod_{\FI_G} \to \Mod_{\FI}$ is the forgetful functor, and since $\Psi$ preserves both the injective and the projective objects these results extend to higher derived functors as well. \end{remark}